Fingolfin23/SafeDrive25SS/single trajectory with CaSAdi/README.md

 20th MAY: uploaded approch1.py.
 A path planner with obstavle avoidance.

 21th MAY：Thanks to GOD. with constraints it finally works.
-Also thanks to the help of Xin Ke.♥ NEXT TO DO: get it work on REAL TRACK as well as handle obstacles.
+NEXT TO DO: get it work on REAL TRACK as well as handle obstacles.